blynkkk/blynkkk.github.io/README.md

 # This documentation is no longer maintained and supported.
 Latest documentation is available here: https://docs.blynk.io

----
-description: Full documentation on Blynk 2.0
----

-# What is Blynk

 Blynk IoT Platform is a white-label, multi-tenant software solution that allows you to build personal and commercial IoT projects connected products.